ary-puraskar/Self-Organizing-Maps/README.md

 # Self-Organizing-Maps
-Use of SOM to organize customers in 2D features in order to find out possible fraudulent customers
+Use of SOM to organize customers in 2D features in order to find out possible fraudulent customers.

 It uses minisom python class which can be obtained from github search